WORLD WAR ONE REPLICA AND REPLACEMENT MEDALS

 Our full sized replica medals are solid metal and of the

 The ribbons we use are the most accurate renditions in nylon

 of the original silk ribbons.

 In addition to replica WW1 medals we are also able to supply

-genuine WW1 medals which have been repurposed and which we can also have named.
+genuine WW1 medals which have been repurposed.

 These are medals which have historically been pawned in England and have at